mrocklin/blog/_posts/work/2018-07-08-incremental-saga.md

 Rocklin (Dask core developer) sat down together to develop an implementation of the [SAGA optimizer](https://arxiv.org/pdf/1407.0202.pdf) on parallel Dask datasets.

-It as an interesting both to see how the algorithm performed and also to see the ease and challenges to parallelizing a research algorithm with Dask.
+It was interesting both to see how the algorithm performed and also to see the ease and challenges to parallelizing a research algorithm with Dask.

 ### Start